 Ironic indeed, Angelone also notes that there is a “double meaning” in the film’s name.

 “Here is a man in his 80th year who is constantly jumping an airplane headed to some far-away place.
 He quite literally never stops moving,” she says.
 “I really like the idea that for 90-minutes, this very dynamic man will sit still and talk about his unique take on the world, his deeply social concerns and his push for art and humanity in design.”

-Olin, practice professor emeritus of landscape architecture at the Stuart Weitzman School of Design, where he taught for 40-plus years, is known for his “people-centric” landscapes gracing cities around the world.
+Olin, practice professor emeritus of landscape architecture at the University of Pennsylvania Stuart Weitzman School of Design, where he taught for 40-plus years, is known for his “people-centric” landscapes gracing cities around the world.
 He has guided many signature projects as founding principal of the Philadelphia-based OLIN, including the Washington Monument Grounds in Washington, D.C., Bryant Park in New York City, the Getty Center in Los Angeles, Apple Park in Cupertino, California, and the Barnes Foundation in Philadelphia.
 For four decades, Olin, who received an honorary Doctor of Arts at Penn this year, has also contributed significantly to the master planning and development of the University’s campus.

 “I am interested in pencils and pens and ink and paint but there is this other medium called the landscape, which I discovered, which one can also manipulate, and yet it’s maybe the most difficult medium I think there is, maybe the most difficult art in some ways, because people don’t even see it,” Olin says in the film.
 “They don’t even know it’s there.”